weiyuwang2024/vibecoding/transcripts.md

 ---

-## Section 8: Memory Banks: Persistent Project Memory
+## Section 8: Memory Banks
-*Duration: 2-3 minutes*

-### Organized Knowledge Management System

-Memory banks are the long-term memory of your project, made up of three important parts:
+Memory banks are the long-term memory of your project, I've build my memory bank with three important parts:

 #### Project Brief 📋 - Basic Foundation